 For example, if you had to stop work because you had to take care of a loved one say so.
 But at the same time, show that in the interim you used the time away from work to sharpen some of your transferable skills.

-Indicate these developments in other areas of your resume particularly in the Strengths.
+Indicate these developments in other areas of your resume particularly in the Skills.
 Education or Certifications sections.

 Entry Level Executive Assistant Resume